Bakers dusting round loaves with flour on a production table

 Transport optimization for industrial bakeries

 Deliver stores on time.
-Plan tours efficiently.
+Plan routes efficiently.
 Use fleet capacity better.

-Industrial bakeries operate under constant time pressure: branches must be supplied before opening, reloads need to fit the daily rhythm, and returns have to flow back while the fleet remains economical.
+Industrial bakeries work under constant time pressure: stores need to be supplied before opening, reloads need to fit the daily rhythm, returns and empties flow back, and the fleet still needs to be operated economically.

-Mixed own fleet and outsourced transport with returns
+Mixed own fleet and outsourced transport with return flows

 Tight store windows before opening time